tim-rohrer/local-node-module-template/README.md

 # local-node-module-template
-Provides template with jest, babel, typescript for development of local node modules
+Provides template with jest, babel, eslintm typescript for development of local node modules